fut-infrastructure/implementation-guide/input/intro-notes/StructureDefinition-ehealth-plandefinition-intro.md

 ### UseContext
 The element useContext.code has binding to the ValueSet http://hl7.org/fhir/ValueSet/use-context (see https://hl7.org/fhir/R4/valueset-use-context.html).
 It is, however, validated against the eHealth ValueSet http://ehealth.sundhed.dk/vs/ehealth-usage-context-type (see https://ehealth.sundhed.dk/fhir/ValueSet-ehealth-usage-context-type.html).
 This validation includes that the value in useContext.valueCodeableConcept is acceptable in the ValueSet described for useContext.code.

+### ApprovalDate
+The date when the PlanDefinition's `status` becomes `active`, whether it is created active or changed to active, will be recorded in the `approvalDate` field.